mn7216/VocaDBstuff/README.md

 ### Currently, it has a total of 18 functions, 5 for [User Pages](https://github.com/mn7216/Vocalost/wiki/User-Page) and 13 for [Video Pages](https://github.com/mn7216/Vocalost/wiki/Video-Pages).
 You can view the list of functions and what they do by clicking on the links or going to the [wiki](https://github.com/mn7216/Vocalost/wiki).

+As of 1.1, a [companion script for translating Nicolog](https://github.com/mn7216/Vocalost/wiki#nicolog-translation-helper) is available.

 # Installation:

 Install a userscript manager such as [Greasemonkey](https://www.greasespot.net/), [Tampermonkey](https://www.tampermonkey.net/), or [Violentmonkey](https://violentmonkey.github.io/).